Hi! I'm Kat!

-Our purpose here at Kat Kova Therapy is to deliver excellence in psychotherapy, counselling, and coaching to help you reach optimal mental health and fulfilment in your personal and professional lives.
+Our purpose here at Kat Kova Therapy is to deliver excellence in psychotherapy and counselling to help you reach optimal mental health and fulfillment in your personal and professional lives.
 We focus our efforts on helping you to achieve your personal and professional goals by tailoring your treatment and our approaches to ideally suit your individual needs.

 I am currently taking a break from the Q&A videos I have loved to create for the general public to focus on research and writing, but feel free to check out past answers to your questions on psychology, mental health, sexuality and relationships here.
 It may take me a little while to answer new questions, but feel free to submit your questions.
 Please also visit our resource page for additional help between sessions and beyond.

 There are many terms that get used to describe couple therapy.
 You will notice that I spelled couple therapy without the "s" at the end.
 As this is the formal, and arguably gramatically correct term.
 However, most people say "couples counselling" or "couples therapy" as if it were plural.
 Because this is much more common I find myself using it more frequently and we use both the plural and singular throughout the website in order that people who are searching for these terms will find our services.
 Regardless of which terms are used - marital therapy, marriage therapy, marriage counselling, marriage counseling, couple counseling, couple counselling, relationship therapy.
 All of these terms refer to the same thing - getting help for your relationship.